SkywardSyntax/HackClubAracdeGameJam/README.md

 - The animation now includes a realistic twisting of light around the black hole's borders.
 - The black hole is now visible.
 - The black hole now has a border.
+- The black hole now has a glowing effect around its edges.
+- The WebGL shaders include advanced techniques like gravitational lensing and relativistic effects.